 Comprehensive loss includes net loss as well as other changes in stockholders' equity (deficit) that result from transactions and economic events other than those with stockholders.
-There was no difference between net loss and comprehensive loss for the year ended December 31, 2014.
-For the years ended December 31, 2016 and 2015, other comprehensive income (loss) consisted of changes in unrealized gains (losses) from available-for-sale investments.
+For the years ended December 31, 2017, 2016 and 2015, other comprehensive income (loss) consisted of changes in unrealized gains (losses) from available-for-sale investments.